A colonoscopy is a camera test, used to take a direct look at the inside of your rectum and large intestine.

 As mentioned above, it is the bowel prep that many find more troubling during colonoscopy preparation than the colonoscopy itself.
 To help minimize the effect of your colon prep on you, the following are practical advice you might find useful:

 The day has finally arrived for your colonoscopy.
 You should continue to drink clear fluid until 2 hours before your procedure.

 We cannot stress enough the importance of drinking enough amount of clear fluids.

-A poor preparation of your bowel and not having enough fluids could cause a poor result and need to repeat your colonoscopy again.
+Poor preparation of your bowel and not having enough fluids can cause poor results and need to repeat your colonoscopy again.
 Dehydration due to inadequate fluid intake can also cause you to become weak and even faint or collapse.

 Here are what to expect during your colonoscopy appointment: